ShivamAnand118/CSV-File-Handler/README.md

 4. RemoveDuplicate: Remove Duplicate row entry in CSV file.

-5. Sort: input CSV file name and column name present in CSV file structure Sort the row based on the column value of the column name we enter.

-6. Union:  Input two CSV file name and Column name.
+5. Union:  Input two CSV file name and Column name.
 Union of row data based on column name and save it to another file name file3.

-7. Intersection:  Input two CSV file name and Column name present in both file.
+6. Intersection:  Input two CSV file name and Column name present in both file.
 Intersection of row data based on column name and save it to another file name file3